-Prior to this recent belief in a doom-obsessed end of the world, the primary belief was that the world would continue to get better and better as the Kingdom grew until Jesus returned to vanquish evil entirely.
+Prior to this new belief in a doom-obsessed end of the world, the primary belief through Church history was that the world would continue to get better and better as the Kingdom grew until Jesus returned to vanquish evil entirely.
 This is what the apostles taught.
-This is what the early church taught.
+This is what the early Church taught.
 No Rapture, no 7-year Tribulation, no Antichrist, no battle of Armageddon, no conflict regarding Israel.
 And you won’t believe what they thought about the Mark of the Beast.

 How did we go from a Gospel of “peace and hope” to a warning of “death and disaster”?
 How did we go from a Gospel of “the world is getting better” to an idea that “the world is getting worse”?
 How did we go from a Gospel of “bringing heaven to earth” to an “escape from earth to heaven”?
 Where did all this come from?